-SYSTEMS ENGINEERING & ARCHITECTURE

-TECHNICAL HIGHLIGHT:

-JANUARY 2024

-APPLICATION PROGRAMMING INTERFACE (API) INTEROPERABILITY
+JULY 2024 APPLICATION PROGRAMMING INTERFACE (API) INTEROPERABILITY

-API

 In the rapidly evolving landscape of modern warfare, the Department of Defense (DoD) relies on advancements in technology to maintain a competitive edge in joint warfare capabilities.
-Central to these advancements are software application programming interfaces (APIs).

-\ APPLICATION PROGRAMMING INTERFACE

-An API is a system access point that allows application programs to provide well-defined functionality and to promote interoperability, security, and scalability.
-Interoperability, "the ability to act together coherently, effectively, and efficiently to achieve tactical, operational, and strategic objectives" (CJCSI RSI 2019), is a priority of the Joint Staff (Brady and Dianic 2022).
+Central to these advancements are application programming interfaces (APIs). ❖ APPLICATION PROGRAMMING INTERFACE An API is a system access point that allows application programs to provide well-defined functionality and to promote interoperability, security, and scalability.
+Interoperability, "the ability to act together coherently, effectively, and efficiently to achieve tactical, operational, and strategic objectives" (CJCSI 2700.01H, GL-5), is a priority of the Joint Staff.
 Interoperability is crucial to modern software, joint warfighting, and artificial intelligence (AI) superiority and to achieving the Deputy Secretary of Defense Data Decrees (DepSecDef 2021).

-\ API STRATEGY

-An API project team should create an API Strategy to communicate its approach to interoperability before starting system development.
+API STRATEGY A program should create an API-first strategy to communicate its approach to data interoperability before starting development.
 The strategy document should establish a vision and initial plans to facilitate understanding by stakeholders.
 The plans include envisioned near-term capability and possible evolutions for the future.
 The strategy should include a definition of the scope of the API, describing what would be considered valid solution space for the API now and in the future.
 The strategy should be updated as the program evolves.
-Figure 1 shows an API-related notional ecosystem, terms, and relationships that might be reflected in the strategy.
+Figure 1 shows an API-related notional ecosystem, terms, and relationships the strategy might reflect.